 We are very good at editing our past to make things more palatable, or to make ourselves look better.
 It’s a normal, human survival mechanism.
 However, if we don’t learn the necessary lessons from our past so that we can move forward in a healthy, positive way, we will simply continue to stuff down our uncomfortable feelings and never progress.

-So, as a one-time exercise I want you to look at your drinking past with the primary aim of learning what you need to learn from it.
+I have listed below a few questions that will give you the opportunity to look at your drinking past with the primary aim of discovering what you need to learn from it.
 I am a huge fan of journalling and I would strongly urge you to write the answers to these questions without too much forethought.
 Just let your pen flow:

 - How much of your day to day conversation and focus is on the past?
 How much on the present and future?